Mireille Kamariza

-Mireille Kamariza (born 1989) is a Burundian-born American bioscientist and Harvard Junior Fellow.
-Her research considers infectious diseases, the development of low cost point-of-care diagnostics and global health.
-In 2020 she was named as one of Chemical & Engineering News's Talented 12.
+Mireille Kamariza is a Burundian-born American bioscientist and an Assistant Professor in the Bioengineering Department at the UCLA Henry Samueli School of Engineering and Applied Science.
+Previously, Kamariza was appointed as a Harvard Junior Fellow for her postdoctoral studies and she completed her doctoral studies in Biology at Stanford University.
+Her research considers the development of chemical biosensing tools, low cost point-of-care diagnostics, infectious diseases, and global health.
+In 2020, she was named as one of Chemical & Engineering News's Talented 12.

 Early life

 Kamariza was born in Burundi a few years before the Burundi Civil War.
 Kamariza became interested in science as a child, and enjoyed reading books about planets.
 Girls rarely attend college in Burundi, but Kamariza enrolled at a government-managed Catholic school.

 During Kamariza's childhood, she often had to move due to the ongoing civil war.
 Kamariza observed the ravages that infectious diseases such as AIDS and malaria have on already vulnerable populations.
 But whilst malaria and AIDS receive significant media attention and funding, they are not the most lethal conditions in Africa.
 In 2015, tuberculosis killed 1.4 million people, considerably more than AIDS, and there is still significant stigma surrounding the disease.

 In 2006, Kamariza and her brothers moved to San Diego, California.
 Together they lived close to San Diego Mesa College, where Kamariza took classes alongside working to support herself.
 Saloua Saidane, one of her professors, noticed her talent and suggested that she focused on her education.
 Following Saidane's advice, Kamariza quit her job at Safeway.

 Kamariza transferred and completed her bachelor's degree in biochemistry at the University of California, San Diego.
 At UCSD, Kamariza and her colleagues established a peer-to-peer mentoring program that paired transfer students with current UCSD students.
 Her efforts inspired other initiatives at UCSD, including supporting transfer students in identifying research opportunities.
 Her impact on UCSD was recognised by her undergraduate dean David Artis, who referred to Kamariza as one of his "all-time favorite students".
 She was awarded an American Chemical Society (ACS) internship to work at the ACS headquarters.